dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 Get tracked entities and enrollments based on the user assignment in the events of these enrollments.

+- When `assignedUserMode=ALL` or no `assingedUserMode`(default) is given, tracked entities and enrollments are returned irrespective of wether they contain events assigned to a user or not.
+  This is the default org unit mode.
-- When `assignedUserMode=ME` tracked entities and enrollments that has at least one event assigned to the logged in user will be returned.
+- When `assignedUserMode=CURRENT` tracked entities and enrollments that has at least one event assigned to the logged in user will be returned.
-- When `assignedUserMode=ANYONE` tracked entities and enrollments that has at least one event with an assigned user will be returned.
+- When `assignedUserMode=ANY` tracked entities and enrollments that has at least one event with an assigned user will be returned.
 - When `assignedUserMode=NONE` tracked entities with no events assigned to any user will be returned.
-- When `assignedUserMode=SELECTED` The `assignedUsers` parameter will be required, and the tracked entities and enrollments that has any events assigned to the users specified will be returned.
+- When `assignedUserMode=PROVIDED` The `assignedUsers` parameter will be required, and the tracked entities and enrollments that has any events assigned to the users specified will be returned.

 ### `*.parameter.TrackedEntityRequestParams.assignedUsers`